And they are investing their precious resource to read it.

 Here are my 7 top tips for writing effective emails

-1: Start off the email with something personal.
+1: Start off the email with something personal and relevant to THEM.

 If it’s a 1:1 email then comment on something you know is going on in their world.
-Otherwise use things like the weekend, a public holiday, the news or another shared ‘event’ to make a connection.
+Use things you might know about like a recent holiday, a work promotion, the news or another shared ‘event’ to make a connection.

-Keep it short and concise, this isn’t the point of the email but you’re doing a little bit of relationship building before getting into the heavy stuff by letting them know that they are important to you.
+Keep it very short – you need to quickly get to the point of the email but you’re doing a little bit of relationship building by letting them know that they are important to you.

-2: State the purpose of your email in as few words as possible.
+Being clear about the purpose of your email is SUPER important.
+State it right up front in as few words as possible.

-If you can, split the different topics/ steps/ actions into separate emails and send them in a sequence so the person gets the information they need at the time they need it.
+If you have a lot you need to communicate (like an on-boarding process), split the different topics/ steps/ actions into separate emails and send them in a sequence so the person gets the information they need at the time they need it.

 3: Make sure you are stating WHY it’s important to them to read this email and take action.